hoangvvo/webpack-config-react/README.md

 };
 ```

-To extend `react-webpack-bare`, we can use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge additional configs into the return of `await createWebpackConfig()`.
+To extend `webpack-react-config`, we can use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge additional configs into the return of `await createWebpackConfig()`.

 ```bash
 npm i --save-dev webpack-merge